 Deploying a static site is far less complicated than a traditional web application deployment, but you still need to host the files somewhere accessible.
 You'll also to set up DNS to point a domain name to your site as well as provide HTTPS support.
 These guides walk through various ways of handling the static site deployment.

 Google Cloud provides a tutorial on how to use them to host your static site.
-Note that you cannot currently use HTTPS on Google Storage servers, which is a huge downside.
+Note that you cannot currently use HTTPS on Google Storage servers, which is a major downside.